-Services using the POST HTTP method are created using the function Eliom_service.Http.register_post_service.
-To create a service with POST parameters, first you must create a service without POST parameters and then the service with POST parameters, with the first service as fallback.
-The fallback will be used if the user comes back later without POST parameters, for example because he put a bookmark on this URL.
+Services using the POST HTTP method are created using the function Eliom_service.Http.post_service.
+To create a service with POST parameters, first you must create a service without POST parameters, and then the service with POST parameters, with the first service as fallback.
+The fallback is used if the user comes back later without POST parameters, for example because he put a bookmark on this URL.

 let g getp postp = Lwt.return "..." let post_service = Eliom_registration.Html_text.register_post_service ~fallback:main_service ~post_params:Eliom_parameter.any g